 (4) The extent of the authorized representative’s and appeal representative’s authority to act on behalf of the applicant or member is determined by the applicant or member’s delegation of authority, applicable law, or underlying legal document.

 (G) Right to Inspect the MassHealth Case File.
-The applicant or member has the right to inspect information in his or her MassHealth case file and contest the accuracy of the information.
+The applicant or member has the right to inspect information in their MassHealth case file and contest the accuracy of the information.
 The case file may include electronic records used to determine eligibility.

 (H) Right to Appeal.
 The applicant or member has the right to appeal and request a fair hearing as the result of any adverse action or inaction taken by the MassHealth agency.
 The request will not be granted if the sole issue is a federal or state law requiring an automatic change adversely affecting members.

 (I) Right to Interpreter Services.
 The MassHealth agency will inform applicants and members of the availability of interpreter services.
-Unless the applicant or member chooses to provide his or her own interpreter services, the MassHealth agency will provide either telephonic or other interpreter services whenever
+Unless the applicant or member chooses to provide their own interpreter services, the MassHealth agency will provide either telephonic or other interpreter services whenever

 (1) the applicant or member who is seeking assistance from the MassHealth agency has limited English proficiency or sensory impairment and requests interpreter services; or